top of page

 How to Fix Non-Setting Jelly or Jam

 There are many reasons why a jam or jelly may not be set properly.
-Today we are going to teach you fix non-setting jelly or jam.
+Today I am going to teach you how to fix non-setting jelly or jam.
 It is commonly a problem with the temperature.
 Sometimes the product is cooked at too high a temperature, and other times, it is not boiled long enough.
-Even being in the water bath for too long can destroy the pectin’s ability to jell.
+Even being in the boiling water bath canner for too long can destroy the pectin’s ability to jell.
 The other thing to consider is that it can take up to 24 hours after canning for it to set so you may just have to wait a little bit to see.
 Sometimes it is a problem with your pectin being bad or the wrong form is used.
 Always store your pectin in a cool, dry location and use the type of pectin indicated in the recipe.

 The other issue that can occur is a problem with measurements.
 There is a fine ratio of fruit to pectin to sugar that must be achieved to have the best results.
-In our case, for the jalapeno jelly, I had done a batch that was six times the size.
-Generally speaking, you can get away with doubling a batch, but anything beyond that can make it difficult to jell.
+In my case, for the jalapeno jelly, I had done a batch that was six times the size.
+Generally speaking, you can get away with doubling a batch, but anything beyond that can make it difficult to gel.

 How to fix non-setting jelly or jam.